• Skip to primary navigation

 • Chocolate: I love bittersweet chocolate in this homemade toffee, but semi-sweet chocolate would make an even sweeter treat.
 I did not love unsweetened chocolate because it was too bitter even when paired with the sweet toffee.

-• Dark Brown Sugar: I make this toffee with light brown sugar but you could also substitute dark brown sugar if that is all you have on hand.
+• Dark Brown Sugar: I make this toffee with light brown sugar but you could also substitute dark brown sugar like I use in my sticky toffee pudding!

 • Dried fruits: Dried fruits would also be a delightful combination.
 If you're considering how to make homemade toffee with dried fruits, sprinkle ½ -1 cup dried fruit with the almonds on the baking sheet before pouring the toffee mixture over the top.
 This will soften and incorporate the fruit into the candy better than sprinkling on top.